 And yet there is a direct connection between the world-famous teddy bear and the Canadian culture.
 Or at least, Canada…

-The truth is, Christopher Robin’s toy was named after a real bear that lived in London Zoo at that time.
+The truth is, Christopher Robin’s toy was named after a real bear that lived in the London Zoo at that time.
 Winnie, the friendliest member of the zoo family, immigrated to England from Canada.
-A Canadian solder and veterinarian, Harry Colebourn, brought the bear cub along while traveling to Europe with the Royal Canadian Army Veterinary Corps during World War I. When an order came for the division to move to France, Winnie was loaned to London Zoo.
+A Canadian solder and veterinarian, Harry Colebourn, brought the bear cub along while traveling to Europe with the Royal Canadian Army Veterinary Corps during World War I. When an order came for the division to move to France, Winnie was loaned to the zoo.

 4. Canadian Rockies

-Speaking about the Canadian outdoor culture, the Canadian Rockies always top the list.
+Speaking about the Canadian outdoor culture, the Canadian Rockies with Banff National Park in the lead always top the list.
 The expansive mountain range astounds with its incredible beauty, remarkable natural wonders, and a profusion of outdoor activities.

 The truth is, though, the Canadian Rockies don’t belong entirely to Canada and its outdoor culture.
 The mountains are just a part of a bigger mountain range.
 The largest mountain system in North America, the Rocky Mountains spread out over 3,000 miles.